The Truth About Dwarfism

 The author.

 I find it strange that people interpret my silence in the face of looks, stares, pointing, giggling, comments, and countless other feeble attempts at wit and not-so-subtle ways people attempt to demean me as proof-positive that I am unaffected or too timid to respond.
-Perhaps my silence belies the strength that comes from successfully thriving under the weight of challenges that might crush their soul to smithereens before they reached the first hundred yards of walking a mile in my shoes.
+Perhaps my silence belies the strength from successfully thriving under the weight of challenges that might crush their soul to smithereens before they reached the first hundred yards of walking a mile in my shoes.
 Another way to interpret my silence is that I choose to take the higher road by not bringing to attention the very shortcomings within that they strive to deny that all the world so clearly sees.

 While the chances are slim to nil that I will be contracted as a member of an NBA, NFL, or MLB franchise, there are dozens — if not hundreds — of other options available to me to which I am better suited.
 After all, the measure of a man is not his height.
 For example, a color palette of only red, yellow, blue, and black in the hands of a novice is a limited range of colors; that palette in more experienced hands is a means to a painting rich with a spectrum of color.
-I’ve worked in a number of fields in the visual and performing arts.
-And I kinda like to think I can string a word or two together.
+I’ve worked in various fields in the visual and performing arts.
+And I like to think I can string a word or two together.

-While my height may be one of the first things people notice about me, but rest assured it is only a small portion of who I am.
+While my height may be one of the first things people notice about me, rest assured, it is only a small portion of who I am.
 (See what I did there?)
 I think of dwarfism much the same way most people would regard hair or eye color, weight, emotional disposition, or ethnic make-up.
 These things are but only a piece of the whole of anyone.
 Like so many other anomalies of human nature, dwarfism is one of the ways God reflects the humanity in us all.

 For Adam, Diabetic Cyborg